vaadin/platform/BUILD.md

 For releasing a new platform from CI servers the workflow should be:
  1. set the version to release in pom.xml file by running `mvn versions:set -DnewVersion=n.n.n`
- 2. generate and update other pom.xml files by running `./scripts/generateBoms.sh` script, if you want to use snapshots execute `./scripts/generateBoms.sh --useSnapshots` instead.
+ 2. generate and update other pom.xml files by running `./scripts/generateBoms.sh` script, if you want to use snapshots run `./scripts/generateBoms.sh --useSnapshots` instead.
  3. package  `mvn package -Pjavadocs -DskipTests`
  4. deploy `mvn deploy -Pproduction,release,javadocs,flatten-pom -DskipTests -DshrinkWrap`
  5. generate release notes `node scripts/generator/generate.js --platform=n.n.n --versions=versions.json`